kythe/kythe/kythe/web/site/contributing.md

 GOPATH=$GOPATH:$PWD/kythe/third_party/go go get kythe.io/kythe/...
 {% endhighlight %}

-The additional benefits of using `campfire` are the built-in support for generating the Go protobuf code in `kythe/proto/` and the automatic usage of the checked-in `third_party/go` libraries (instead of adding to your `GOPATH`).
+The additional benefits of using Bazel are the built-in support for generating the Go protobuf code in `kythe/proto/` and the automatic usage of the checked-in `third_party/go` libraries (instead of adding to your `GOPATH`).
 However, for quick access to Kythe's Go sources (which implement most of Kythe's platform and language-agnostic services), using the Go tool is very convenient.

 ## Code review